 Human resources (HR) managers ensure employee satisfaction and productivity by implementing effective workplace policies and systems.
 At the highest management levels, they may direct an organization's overall HR strategy, design performance assessments, implement pay and benefits systems, and develop protocols for addressing workplace issues.

-Online MBA programs in Human Resources focus on employee management, including labor relations, organizational development, and performance management.
-You gain the skills necessary to negotiate the needs of organizations and employees.
+MBA programs in HR focus on employee management, including labor relations, organizational development, and performance management.
+MBA candidates gain the skills necessary to negotiate the needs of organizations and their employees.
 Programs emphasize effective communication and management systems that meet legal and professional standards.

-Given the widespread need for their skills, HR managers can find employment in many types of organizations.
-The BLS projects positions for HR managers to grow 9% from 2020 to 2030.
+Given the widespread need for their skills, HR managers can find employment in most kinds of organizations.
+The BLS projects positions for HR managers to grow 5% from 2022-2032.

 Source: Payscale